Looking to get into a home but can’t qualify for a traditional mortgage? You may want to look at owner financing.

 What Is Owner Financing?

 Owner financing, also known as seller financing, is a transaction in which the property owner takes on the role of lender by financing the sale to the buyer.
-This type of financing bypasses traditional mortgages and means the seller offers credit to the buyer for the purchase of the home.
-It is typical to hire real estate professionals or lawyers to get more into the details of how to use a home contract in owner financing.
+Like the trading of homes, this type of transaction bypasses traditional mortgages (unless the purchase of the home is only partially owner-financed.)

 The payments for buyers are typically amortized over 30 years for a smaller monthly payment, but there’s often a large balloon payment at the end of a shorter period of time (usually one to seven years).
 Owner-financed transactions operate on the belief that the buyer’s finances may improve over time or the property will appreciate to a point where the buyer can get a home loan from a traditional lender.